HB1078 (2026) Detail

 (a) DD Form 1300, report of casualty, or an official casualty notification document;

-(b) Proof of relationship to the deceased service member; and
+(b) Proof of relationship to the deceased service member, such as a birth certificate; or

 V. Issuance shall be upon payment of regular registration fees, and no additional plate fees shall be charged.